Polyhedral Clinching Auctions with a Single Sample: Introduction

 \subsection{How Do We Measure the Efficiency?}

-{\it Efficiency} is one of the main themes used in this study.
-However, there is no clear direction on how to evaluate the efficiency.
-As stated, budget constraints prevent mechanisms from achieving a constant approximation to the optimal SW.
-Moreover, since our setting includes that of \citet{MS1983}, it is impossible to design a mechanism that satisfies PO.
-In addition, approximating PO is not clear.
-Thus, we must begin by setting up appropriate goals.
+Evaluating efficiency is a key aspect of this study.
+In budget-constrained auctions, it is impossible to achieve a constant approximation to the optimal SW while satisfying DSIC and IR.
+Then, a weaker notion of efficiency, \textit{Pareto optimality} (PO), is often used as an alternative efficiency goal.
+However, the impossibility theorem \citep{MS1983} still holds even~if we replace optimal SW with PO.
+Moreover, in the single-sample setting, where average-case analysis is used, approximating PO (e.g., \citep{ILWM2017}) does not intuitively incorporate expectations.

+To develop a fundamental theory of auctions in two-sided markets, we need results that is applicable to highly generalized models.
+These models should allow us to exploit the advantages of polyhedral clinching auctions.
+This means that certain efficiency guarantees, particularly those designed for symmetric settings (e.g., common budgets or i.i.d. distribution of valuations) as in \citep{DHH2013} and \citep{FH2018}, are not suitable for our asymmetric setting.
+Thus, we require alternative efficiency targets beyond PO also applicable to such~asymmetries.

-{\it Liquid welfare} (LW) \citep{DL2014,ST2013} is a natural extension of SW to budgeted settings and the best candidate for the efficiency goal.
-While SW is the total sum of the willingness-to-pay (i.e., valuation of allocated goods), LW is defined as the total sum of the admissibility-to-pay, which is the minimum of the ability-to-pay (i.e., budget) and the willingness-to-pay.
-LW is equal to SW if all buyers are non-budgeted, and hence the impossible theorems \citep{MS1983, DFLLR2021} for SW also hold for LW.
-Thus, as long as we use LW, the best possible goal is to {\it design a single-sample mechanism that achieves a constant approximation to the optimal LW while satisfying DSIC, IR, and BB}.
-This goal is a budget extension of the one in \citet{DFLLR2021}.
+\textit{Liquid welfare} (LW) \citep{DL2014,ST2013} is the candidate for our efficiency objective.
+LW naturally extends SW by incorporating the ability-to-pay (i.e., budgets).
+While SW is the sum of the willingness-to-pay (i.e., the valuation of the allocated goods), LW is defined as the sum of the admissibility-to-pay, which is the minimum of the ability-to-pay and the willingness-to-pay.
+It is used as a standard efficiency objective in budget-constrained auctions (e.g.,~\citet{FT2023, FLP2019,LX2017}).

-Another issue is that the only existing study \citep{DL2014} on LW guarantees for clinching auctions considers simple multi-unit auctions in one-sided markets.
-In particular, there is no previous study on LW for auctions with {\it polymatroid constraints} that are handled by the Polyhedral Clinching Auction.
-Therefore, we will perform several steps to achieve our goal.
+However, the impossibility theorems \citep{MS1983, DFLLR2021} for SW also hold for LW.
+Therefore, our best achievable goal is to design \textit{a single-sample mechanism that achieves a constant approximation to the optimal LW while satisfying DSIC, IR, and BB}.
+This represents a novel and challenging extension of the work by \citet{DFLLR2021} to address budget constraints, emphasizing that our research goals are both fundamental and important.

-\subsection{Our Contributions.}
+\subsection{Our Contributions}

-We propose a single-sample mechanism that is an extension of the Polyhedral Clinching Auction and achieves our goal.
-Our main result is as follows:
+We consider budget-constrained auctions with multiple buyers and sellers, where each seller offers multiple units of a homogeneous good.
+Each seller's valuation is drawn from a distribution, but the auctioneer has access to only a single sample from each seller.
+This study is the first to address budget-constrained auctions in two-sided markets with limited information.
+Our main result is: